 Of course, you probably do want potential customers and other visitors to be able to contact you.
 At first glance, the suggestion not to publish your e-mail address might seem self-defeating, but there is an alternative …

-- Use Mail Forms Instead of Mailto Links to Provide a Contact Method
+Use Contact Forms Instead of Mailto Links to Provide a Contact Method

-CGIEmail is a powerful, yet easy-to-use mail form processor that’s installed free on all of our accounts.
-In addition to thwarting the spambots, CGIEmail allows you to require certain information from your correspondents and it provides formatting options for incoming e-mail.
+Contact forms are a great way to let customers contact you.
+In addition to thwarting the spambots, a web form allows you to require certain information from your correspondents and it provides formatting options for incoming e-mail.

 … unless you specifically recognize that you voluntarily subscribed to the list in the first place.
 Spammers often use bogus “unsubscribe instructions” to verify that your e-mail address is working.
 Following these bogus instructions will most likely result in your e-mail address being added to even more spam lists.